gridlocdev/lua-beginners-guide/README.md

 end
 ```

-> Notice that in the subtracting example, the loop has to start from a higher number and count down to the lower number.
+> Notice that in the second example with subtraction, the loop has to start from a higher number and count down to the lower number.

 ### For (Generic)